Listen to the Cancer.Net Podcast: Flu Facts for People with Cancer, adapted from this content.

 Influenza, commonly referred to as “the flu,” is a contagious illness caused by influenza viruses.
 The viruses affect the respiratory system (the organs involved in breathing) and often cause symptoms such as fever, cough, sore throat, stuffy or runny nose, body aches, chills, fatigue, and headache.
 In addition, some people may experience vomiting and/or diarrhea.
+Sometimes it can be difficult to tell if you have a cold or the flu because the symptoms are similar, but in general, flu symptoms tend to be worse than cold symptoms.

 Usually these symptoms last a few days to less than two weeks.
-However, people living with cancer and cancer survivors are more likely to get sicker from the flu and develop complications, including pneumonia, which can lead to hospitalization or death.
-You can decrease your risk of flu by being vaccinated and taking other precautions.
+However, people living with cancer and cancer survivors are more likely to get sicker from the flu and develop complications, including pneumonia, which can lead to hospitalization or rarely, death.
+You can decrease your risk of getting the flu by being vaccinated and taking other precautions.

 The importance of flu vaccination

-Cancer and cancer treatments, such as chemotherapy, radiation therapy, and bone marrow/stem cell transplant, weaken the immune system, which protects the body from infection and disease.
+Cancer and cancer treatments, such as chemotherapy, radiation therapy, and bone marrow/stem cell transplantation, weaken the immune system, which protects the body from infection and disease.
 Vaccines (sometimes called vaccinations or shots) train the immune system to recognize and destroy harmful substances, such as flu viruses, before they can cause disease.

 Types of flu vaccines